LinharesJP/Financial-Dash/README.md

 # Financial-Dash
-For while, a dashboard to check many charts at the same time
+For now, a dashboard to view multiple charts simultaneously